 There are things that work in a game but make lousy narrative fiction, and vice versa.
 I was able to look at events and scenarios that wouldn’t make good gameplay but make cracking novels – intricate, open to interpretation, real insights into how the individual characters think, and the kind of political maneuvering and human military detail (as in how people in uniform behave – I’m not being speciesist there) that provokes thought.
 I don’t care what conclusion readers come to – it’s up to you as an individual to decide which character is right – but I do insist that they stop and think, and don’t just swallow what they’re told.

+When you were approaching writing Mortal Dictata, which unresolved story threads from the previous two novels did you want to focus on the most?
+Why?
 I wanted to explore the pasts of the two Spartans and see how the ODSTs (and BB!) reacted when push came to shove about personal loyalty.
 If I spell out what I really set out to explain, then I’ve spoiled the ending.
 But you find out who people really are and why that’s both good news and bad news.
 All becomes clear by the time you finish the book.Without giving away any secrets, what was your favorite scene to write in Mortal Dictata?

 Favorite is a word that has misleading overtones of enjoyment, so I’d prefer to say “the scene that made everything fall into place” – the cornerstone, if you can call something at the final stage of construction a cornerstone.
 It was the whole last chapter, and the epilogue in particular.
 I built up to that for four years, and keeping it on track over such a long period and through two games was a big challenge.
 When I kept the mystery going to the very last page, I admit I was both relieved and satisfied.
 The epilogue really gave me a sense of closure.
 There are so many open-ended series you find yourself having to write that actually having an ending that’s an outcome people have been waiting for rather than just tidying up a stump, so to speak, is very therapeutic.